lucasjoliveau/doc/es/developer/reference/frontend/hooks.md

 Using these hooks, it is possible to build many customized hooks that help solve a specific problem, or make some common tasks easier.
-The rest of this page documents the list of hooks provided by the Odoo web framework.
+The rest of this page documents the list of hooks provided by the Konvergo ERP web framework.

 Name | Short Description
 ---|---